KaivalyaD/d0l-fractal-trees/README.md

 experimental code, and I have taken no efforts to optimize anything.
 My only motive at the time was to write something that runs and is logical enough for me to use.

+Also, at least for now, the API supports only Deterministic Context-Free (D0L) L-Systems.

 ## Building with the supplied `.bat` files
 ### Pre-requisites:
 a.
+Any Windows NT (3.1 and above) Operating System.
+b.
 You must have Visual Studio Command Line Utilities installed.

 1. Open an instance of the `x64 Native Tools Command Prompt`.